ClarksonCJ/clarksoncj.github.io/content/posts/threatmodelling.md

 By weaving risk awareness into our daily decisions, we can master a variety of situations with greater confidence and security.

-Understanding our personal risk tolerances helps us strike a balance between caution and boldness.
-As the saying goes, “Fortune favors the bold, but the second mouse gets the cheese.”.
+Understanding our own personal risk tolerances helps us strike a balance between caution and boldness.
+As the saying goes, “Fortune favors the bold, but the second mouse gets the cheese”.
 Self-awareness and a well-developed awareness of risk often leads to more informed and confident decisions.

-Aligning our individual risk assessments with our organization’s risk framework is crucial.
+Aligning our individual risk assessments with our organization’s risk framework is also crucial.
 If we’re too risk-averse, we might miss out on opportunities.
 Conversely, taking excessive risks might exceed the company’s acceptable threshold, leading to project failures or setbacks.
 By integrating personal risk awareness with an understanding of the business’s